MangoTools/gsl1680/README.md

 **-new_scroll** allows to use a single finger to do scrolling.

-Full command line I put in my /etc/rc.local file in order to have the driver lunched at startup
+After a "make" then a "sudo make install", put in the /etc/rc.local file the following lines in order to have the driver lunched at startup:

 gpio export 88 output